SEND Reforms 2026: What Every School Needs to KnowStudents and teacher working on send reforms 2026 in a school setting, SEND support

 What to do now: Compile a list of your current specialist referrals, waiting times, and gaps.
 This becomes your evidence base for requesting Experts at Hand allocation when the service launches in your area.

-For a classroom teacher, this changes the active of supporting students with additional needs.
-Rather than writing a referral and waiting, a teacher could consult directly with the speech and language therapist based in the school that week.
-The therapist might observe a lesson, suggest specific strategies, and model an approach that the teacher then continues independently.
+For a classroom teacher, this changes the practice of supporting learners with additional needs.
+Rather than writing a referral and waiting, a teacher could consult the speech and language therapist working with the school that week.
+The therapist can observe a lesson, suggest specific strategies and model an approach that the teacher continues independently.

 How SEND Reforms 2026 Works in Practice infographic for teachers